Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 * Documentation and legal compliance are treated as first-class deliverables.
 * Stability always precedes new features.
 * GPU acceleration, orchestration, and model tooling will remain backwards-compatible.
+* **UI is not a core component or priority** — FoxML Core is designed to integrate with existing UI configurations and dashboards.
+The system provides APIs, data interfaces, and hooks for integration rather than built-in user interfaces.

 ---